infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 How much did this contribute to Ted Kaczynski becoming the Unabomber?
 It’s hard to say.

-Most people assume that Kaczynski was crazy because he looked crazy when he was arrested.
+Most people assume that Kaczynski was crazy because of how he looked when he was arrested.
 With that wild mane of unkept hair and shaggy beard, he looked every inch the mad bomber.
 But he wasn’t that kind of crazy.
 He was a careful, meticulous planner.
 He was organized and his writing, particularly the manifesto, is scholarly and reasoned, pretty much the opposite of a rant.
 Many of his bombs were left in public places where they would be discovered.
 Most of these were disguised to look like everyday objects, or wooden debris.
 That’s the kind of crazy Ted was: diabolical.

 Retired FBI agent Kathleen Puckett, one of the few people to read nearly all of Kaczynski’s writings, thinks skipping grades had more to do with it.
 [She says][6], “Kaczynski wrote that he was a social cripple, that his parents had destroyed his life by moving him two grades, how lonely he felt and how angry he was that he couldn't relate to people…” Ted never had serious relationship with a woman.